The Best Security System For Van Life

 Step 3

 Connect the power cord positive and negative wires to the converter.
+The converter is what will adjust the power from your batteries (12v) to the acceptable voltage for the SimpliSafe base station (6.5v).

 Step 4 (optional)

 Add an in-line fuse to your positive wire.
 This is only necessary if you are not connecting your van security system to your fuse box.
-If you connect to your fuse box then this step isn’t necessary and can be skipped.

-I chose to connect my van security system directly to my 12V batteries.
+I chose to connect my van security system directly to my 12V batteries and bypass my fuse box.
 This allows my system to be powered even if I’ve shut down the electrical system in my van for any reason like winterizing or troubleshooting.
-Even in those scenarios, when my batteries are disconnected from the van’s electrical system, my SimpliSafe security system for my van will still operate.

 A simple in-line fuse holder is all you need.
 Connect one end to the positive input side of your converter.
 The SimpliSafe van security system pulls 1.6A so a 2A fuse is the perfect size to protect your system from power surges.